daominhwysi/tidalblaster/README.md

-Uncle Kien nguyen told me do this to save his lazyass feet from being frozen by hanoi winter btw
+Uncle Kien nguyen told me to do this to save his lazyass feet from being frozen by hanoi winter btw